The Cyprus Tourist Guides Association, CTGA, was established in 1964 and its headquarters are in Nicosia, Cyprus:

 Only State Licensed Tourist Guides are permitted to offer Tourist Guides services in Cyprus.
 While on duty they need to wear their official tourist guide badge provided by the Deputy Ministry of Tourism.
 Tour Managers accompanying groups may not guide unless accompanied by a state licensed Tourist Guide.

-Tourist guides possess an in-depth knowledge of the cultural and natural heritage of the island.
-Tourist guides are trained in European and world History and culture.
+Tourist guides possess an in-depth knowledge of the cultural and natural heritage of the island and are trained in European and world History and culture.
 They offer professional tourist guiding skills and techniques which may not be found in non state guides.
 Most of our members are at least bi-lingual.
-Their linguistic skills include Arabic, Armenian, Bosnian, Bulgarian, Chinese, Czech, Danish, Dutch, English, Georgian, Finnish, Flemish, French, German, Greek, Hungarian, Italian, Norwegian, Polish, Romanian, Russian, Ukrainian, Slovak, Spanish, Swedish and Turkish.
+Their linguistic skills include Afrikaans, Arabic, Armenian, Bosnian, Bulgarian, Catalan, Chinese, Czech, Danish, Dutch, English, Georgian, Finnish, Flemish, French, German, Greek, Hungarian, Italian, Norwegian, Polish, Romanian, Russian, Ukrainian, Slovak, Spanish, Swedish and Turkish.

 For such a small country, Cyprus has many sites listed in the UNESCO World Heritage Monument List: 10 magnificent Byzantine churches , the Chirokitia Neolithic site and the Paphos archaeological Park.